aquasecurity/cloudsploit/lambda_event_details.md

 There are three ways to invoke the lambda.
 1. Publish event to SNS topic that the lambda is subscribed to.
 2. Setup a CloudWatch Event.
 The Event must be in the details section.
-3. Directly invocate the lambda, with the event as the payload
+3. Directly invoke the lambda with the event as the payload

 ### Important Notes
 * If neither SNS nor Cloudwatch events are identified, it is assumed to be a direct invocation.